Ben Allen (California politician)

-Benjamin J. "Ben" Allen (born March 13, 1978) is an American attorney and Democratic politician.
-He has been a California state senator representing the 26th district since 2015.
-He previously served as University of California Student Regent and Santa Monica-Malibu Unified School District school board member.
+Benjamin J. "Ben" Allen (born March 13, 1978) is an American attorney and politician who has served as a member of the California State Senate from the 24th district since 2022, having previously represented the 26th district from 2014 to 2022.
+A member of the Democratic Party, he previously served as University of California Student Regent and Santa Monica–Malibu Unified School District school board member.

 Personal life and education

-Allen was born to a Jewish family and raised in Santa Monica, California.
-From 2003 through 2005, Allen worked for Congressman Jose Serrano.
-Allen obtained an undergraduate degree from Harvard University in 2000, a master's degree from the University of Cambridge in 2001, a JD from the UC Berkeley School of Law in 2008, and was admitted to the California State Bar in December 2008.
+Allen was born and raised in Santa Monica, California, to a Jewish family.
+After graduating from Santa Monica High School, he received a bachelor of arts from Harvard University in 2000, a master of philosophy from the University of Cambridge in 2001, and a juris doctor from the University of California, Berkeley in 2008.
+He worked for New York Rep. José E. Serrano for two years and was admitted to the State Bar of California in 2008.

-Allen is, as of 2019, a lecturer in law at UCLA School of Law and a private attorney.
+As of 2019, Allen is a private attorney and lecturer in law at the University of California, Los Angeles.
 He lives in Santa Monica.

 Political career

-While at Berkeley, Allen served as UC Student Regent-designate from 2006 to 2007 and as Student Regent from 2007 to 2008.
-Prior to his election to the State Senate, Allen was a member of the Santa Monica-Malibu Unified School District Board of Education and chair of the Los Angeles County Committee on School Board Organization.
-Allen was first elected to the Santa Monica-Malibu Unified School District Board in 2008 and re-elected in 2012.
-He served as president of the school board from 2012-2013.
+As a student at UC Berkeley, Allen served as a University of California student regent from 2007 to 2008.
+He served on the Santa Monica–Malibu Board of Education from 2008 until his election to the California State Senate in 2014, serving as president of the board from 2012 to 2013.
+He also chaired the Los Angeles County Committee on School Board Organization.

-State senate
+California State Senate

 Allen announced his candidacy for the redrawn 26th district in February 2014.
 His major opponents in the primary included Manhattan Beach Mayor Amy Howorth, former Assemblymember Betsy Butler, and social justice attorney Sandra Fluke.

 After finishing in first place in the June 2014 primary election, he defeated Sandra Fluke in the November 2014 general election by a wide margin.

-Ben Allen successfully defended his seat four years later.
+Allen successfully defended his seat four years later.
 He secured 77 percent of the vote in the June 2018 primary, defeating Baron Bruno, an unaffiliated realtor, and Mark Matthew Herd, Libertarian candidate and Westwood neighborhood councilman.
 In the November 2018 primary election, Allen defeated Bruno again, winning by a margin of 54.4 percent.
-His current term ends on December 4, 2022.
+His term will end on December 1, 2026.

+2026 Insurance Commissioner campaign

+On September 16, 2025, Allen announced he would run for California Insurance Commissioner in 2026.